pyapp-kit/pydantic-compat/README.md

   of the pydantic version installed.
 Similarly, if you choose to use `pydantic_compat.validator` then the signature must match the pydantic (v1) `validator` signature.

+## `pydantic_compat.v1` escape hatch

+If you have v1 code that you are (gradually) updating to v2, and you find that pydantic_compat doesn't yet translate one of the v1 API names you are using, and you don't want to update your code to use the v2 name, you can fallback to importing from `pydantic_compat.v1`.
+This module is a copy of the `pydantic.v1` namespace that was introduced in pydantic v2:

+- if pydantic v1 is installed, then `pydantic_compat.v1` is an alias for `pydantic`
+- if pydantic v2 is installed, then `pydantic_compat.v1` is an alias for `pydantic.v1`

 ## Notable differences